kyle-n/kyle-n.github.io/posts/resident-evil-7-gaming-distribution.md

 1. Products have more shelf life.
 It's not like the old days where a big box store would bump you from the shelf to make room for the new release.
 You can keep selling *forever*.
 2. You can be more niche.
 Products don't have to appeal to the median shopper.
 You just have to find the 13 million people who like silly and scary horror games.

-It's a brand new world out there, and we're [about to see something wonderful](https://www.youtube.com/watch?v=XffGGslt3H8) (NSFW).
+It's a brand new world out there, and we're about to see something wonderful.